-E.5.3.3.2 Work package initial setup <initial_setup>.
+E.5.3.3.2 Work package initial setup <initial\setup>.
 Initial setup is required for this work package.
 (Refer to 4.8.9.4.)

-E.5.3.4 Preventive Maintenance Checks and Services (PMCS) (except for aircraft TMs, DMWRs, and NMWRs).
-The PMCS shall be prepared and shall be based upon the principles of Reliability Centered Maintenance (RCM) logic.
+E.5.3.4 Preventive Maintenance Checks and Services (PMCS) (except for aircraft TMs,

+DMWRs, and NMWRs).
+The PMCS shall be prepared for operator manuals and as required for other maintenance levels.
+PMCS shall be based upon the principles of Reliability Centered Maintenance (RCM) logic.
 It shall include PMCS information and applicable scheduled corrosion inspections.
 Lubrication instructions may be included in the PMCS information or a separate lubrication order may be prepared.
-(Refer to Appendix K.) An introduction work package for PMCS shall also be prepared.
+(Refer to APPENDIX K).
+An introduction work package for PMCS shall also be prepared.

-E.5.3.4.1 Preventive Maintenance Checks and Services (PMCS) introduction work package cpmcsintrowp>.
+E.5.3.4.1 Preventive Maintenance Checks and Services (PMCS) introduction work package pmcsintrowp>.
 This work package shall explain the purpose and use of the PMCS data.